sinanugur/sncRNA-workflow/README.md

 snakemake -j 15 --use-conda
 ```

-or if the environment is properpy set with all the packages, simply type:
+or if the environment is properly set with all the packages, simply type:

 ```
 snakemake -j 15